kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ## Pod and Container status

-For detailed information about Pod Container status, see [PodStatus](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podstatus-v1-core) and [ContainerStatus](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#containerstatus-v1-core).
+For detailed status information about Pods and their containers, see [PodStatus](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podstatus-v1-core) and [ContainerStatus](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#containerstatus-v1-core).